Korfeusz/DESY_photon_pulse_property_predictor/README.md

 ### Autoencoder
 An autoencoder is used to encode the beam profiles.
 The model again is saved to the disk.
 The encoded files are saved in a numpy format, the location of which is saved to the metadata file.
 ### PCA
+This is a tool for performing principal component analysis on the beam profiles or on the data encoded by the autoencoder. various plots may be generated.
 ### Imaging tools
+An imaing tool used to generate visualisations of the beam profiles
 ## Example metadata json:
+An example metadata json file and the possible keys are shown here:
 ``` json
  "0_1": {
     "address": {